Transferring Credits OUT of Goodwin

 - Were earned at a regionally accredited school.

-- Goodwin College became regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC, CIHE) in 2004.
+- Goodwin University became regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC, CIHE) in 2004.
 In 2018, the New England Association of Schools and Colleges became the New England Commission of Higher Education (NECHE).
-Goodwin College maintained continuous regionally accreditation through that process.
+Goodwin University maintained continuous regionally accreditation through that process.

-- Previous to that Goodwin College had national accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS).
+- Previous to that Goodwin University had national accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS).

 - Have a passing grade.